 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared that individual recognition for your contributions to our team could be improved.
-I would like each of you to complete the attached Recognition preferences form | PDF so I can learn more about the strategies you prefer."
+I'd like each of you to complete the attached Recognition preferences form | PDF so I can learn more about the strategies you prefer."

 11. My team leader supports the team in coming up with solutions to challenges.